-This 'Plan' advocates that any a core Drama curriculum should have the flexibility to respond to emerging local, national and Global matters.
-Teachers require the freedom and opportunity to include and facilitate Drama and Theatre that is relevant to the everchanging societal needs and cultural mores of the school community.
+This plan advocates that a core drama and theatre curriculum should be flexible and responsive to local, national and global matters.
+Teachers require the freedom and opportunity to include and facilitate drama and theatre that is relevant to ever-changing societal needs and the cultural mores of the school community.